NASA-PDS/registry/_sources/user/delete_data.rst.txt

 Prerequisites
 *************

- * OpenSearch server is running.
+ * You have access to the Registry Service, see :doc:`/connection-setup`
- * Registry Manager command-line tool is installed.
+ * Registry Manager command-line tool is installed, see :doc:`/install/tools`

 Delete Data